dianaconnolly44/dianaconnolly.me/_illustrations/bunny.markdown

 order: 6
 ---

-The below images show a few of the pages I illustrated for one of Tobii Dynavox's educational children's books.
+The below images show a few of the pages I illustrated for one of Tobii Dynavox's educational children's books, as part of their Boardmaker Instructional Solutions unit.
 The assignment was to create illustrations to teach children about the process of growing tomatoes, with a rabbit as the main character.
-I developed the style and color palette (see images below the book excerpts for my process).
+This book helped me practice with character design, style, and color palette.

-To view more of this book, please go to <a href="http://dianaconnolly.me/about.html">About</a> and contact me.
+To view more, please go to <a href="http://www.boardmakeronline.com/">Boardmaker</a>, or to my <a href="http://dianaconnolly.me/about.html">About</a> and contact me.

 <br>